-In this paper we explore the expenditure impacts of London HEIs and their students on the economy of England by applying an IO attribution analysis to a purpose-built, HEI-disaggregated English IO table.
-Using a conventional IO analysis the level of HEIs' own expenditure impacts on GDP vary considerably from the £1,528 million contributed by UCL to the £17 million impact of Rose Bruford.
-However, when expenditure effects are corrected for scale and expressed in terms of conventional multipliers, HEI impacts appear comparatively invariant across HEIs in London.
+In this paper we explore the expenditure impacts of Welsh HEIs and their students on their host regional economy by applying an IO attribution analysis to a purpose-built, HEI-disaggregated IO table for Wales.
+Using a conventional IO analysis the level of HEIs' own expenditure impacts on GDP vary considerably from the £325 million contributed by Cardiff to the £9 million impact of RWCMD.
+However, when impacts are corrected for scale and expressed in terms of conventional multipliers, HEI impacts appear remarkably invariant across HEIs.

 These results contrast with a growing "policy scepticism" that regards HEI expenditure impacts as negligible or even zero, on the grounds that public funds allocated to HEIs could, in principle at least, be reallocated to other uses which would also have "knock on" effects of a comparable scale.
 We investigate this hypothesis by conducting simulations in which we subtract from the overall HEI impact the effect that its public funding would have if it was used instead to expand the public sector.
 The resultant balanced expenditure multipliers are all positive, denying the policy scepticism hypothesis, but are considerably smaller than conventional IO impacts.
-The balanced expenditure multipliers also exhibit considerable heterogeneity, reflecting to a large degree the different extents to which individual HEIs obtain their funding from the government (via HEFCE).
-If these impacts are used in a simple descriptive way to categorise HEIs, there appear to be probably seven groups of London HEIs, and several outliers.
+The balanced expenditure multipliers also exhibit considerable heterogeneity, reflecting to a large degree the different extents to which individual HEIs obtain their funding from the Welsh Government.
+If these impacts are used in a simple descriptive way to categorise HEIs, there appear to be probably four groups of HEIs in Wales.

 We adopt a new method of attributing impacts to the expenditure of HEIs' students, a method which accommodates earlier treatments as special cases.
 In fact, these impacts vary very substantially across HEIs, reflecting the student intensity of the institution and the geographical source of the student body.
-Incorporation of these effects within aggregate/ composite (institutional and student) conventional IO and balanced expenditure multipliers, tends to reduce slightly the degree of heterogeneity among HEIs in terms of aggregate expenditure impacts at least (and has the impact of improving the estimated impacts of the post 1992 universities).
-For London the student expenditure impacts rather more important than they are for Scotland, but less important than they are for Wales.
+Incorporation of these effects within aggregate/ composite (institutional and student) conventional IO and balanced expenditure multipliers, tends to reduce slightly the degree of heterogeneity among HEIs, at least in terms of their aggregate expenditure impacts (and has the impact of improving the estimated impacts of the post 1992 universities).
+For Wales the student expenditure impacts are significantly more important than for Scotland, reflecting the greater preponderance of non-home students in Wales.

 Overall, our analysis implies a more complex and subtle view of the expenditure impacts of HEIs than is traditionally associated with impact studies of the sector.
-Crude IO estimates of impact suggest a homogeneity that we think is misleading, and our formal modelling of HEI impacts is more in accord with the sector's intuition about the nature of London HEIs.
-It is important to note that our analysis overwhelmingly rejects the "policy scepticism" perspective, at least in its limiting form: HEI expenditure impacts are important, but their measurement should acknowledge the possible alternative uses of public expenditure within the host region.
+Crude IO estimates of impact suggest a homogeneity that we think is misleading, and our formal modelling of HEI impacts is more in accord with the sector's intuition about the nature of Welsh HEIs.
+It is important to note that our analysis overwhelmingly rejects the "policy scepticism" perspective, at least in its limiting form: HEI expenditure impacts are important, but their measurement should acknowledge the presence of the public expenditure constraint in devolved regions.

 Our approach is capable of extension in a number of directions.
-Most obviously we can apply our analysis to the other regions of the UK, which are subject to a public expenditure constraint through Barnett.27 Such an extension allows us to make systematic comparisons across both regions and HEIs.
+Most obviously we can apply our analysis to the other devolved regions of the UK, which are also subject to a public expenditure constraint through Barnett.
+12 Such an extension allows us to make systematic comparisons across both regions and HEIs.
 Secondly, the lessons of the analysis are not restricted to HEIs, but are applicable to any impact analysis relating to devolved regions where final demands are at least partially publicly funded.
+Thirdly, our approach may also be applied to regions that are not devolved: even in the absence of a binding public expenditure constraint at the regional level, there is likely to be interest in the impacts of HEIs, for example, net of those attributable to general government expenditure.
+13